-Traffic Planet Hosting is a company created by SEO “guru” Terry Kyle.
-I’ve always appreciated Terry as a seemingly decent person and straight shooter in a field filled with snake-oil salesmen and hacks.
-He created TPH because of his own need for a fast and reliable host for his money-making sites.
+Terry created WPX because of his own need for a fast and reliable host for his money-making sites.
 Site loading time is an important ranking factor in Google, and typical shared hosts are woefully inadequate in providing it, especially under a significant load.

-But I can tell you from personal experience, having moved my websites to TPH recently, that the performance is outstanding.
-I get less than 1 second load times on this website consistently, the tech support is incredibly responsive, and the price is quite reasonable for what you get.
+But I can tell you from personal experience, having moved my websites to WPX, that the performance is outstanding.
+I get less than 1.5 second load times on this website consistently, the tech support is incredibly responsive, and the price is quite reasonable for what you get.

 The Business Plan for $25/month allows five website installations, compared to a similar managed WordPress solution like WP Engine which costs $25/month for just one site.